Research & Projects

 Our methodology includes in-cell studies on bacteria, biochemical assays on purified proteins, structural and biophysical studies by x-ray crystallography, H/D exchange mass-spectrometry, NMR and EPR.

 This project is synergistic with new antimicrobial development as many bacteria use two-component systems to develop antibiotic resistance.

 We use several computational approaches to help us design proteins with desired properties.
 By efficiently searching the Protein Data Bank for backbone or amino acid motifs of interest, we can identify interactions frequently occurring in nature which can then be used as foundations for our designs.
 Often we combine this nature-inspired approach with molecular modeling tools such as Rosetta and molecular dynamics simulations.
 Some applications we pursue with this approach are the design of peptides that can modulate protein-protein interactions, the design of transmembrane proteins with desired ion-transport properties, and the design of metal or small molecule binding sites.

-For amino acid motifs, we use a tool recently developed in our lab, Suns, which has a built-in PyMol interface enabling the interactive building of motifs with the search results.
+For amino acid motifs, we use a tool called Suns developed in our lab which has a built-in PyMol interface enabling the interactive building of motifs with the search results.
 For backbone motifs, we use MadCat, which efficiently compares the distance-map of a query motif to a database of pre-computed distance-maps for thousands of proteins from the PDB.
-Additionally, we have recently developed SuperCodons, a tool that allows the construction of a randomized DNA library that closely matches a chosen amino acid distribution.
+Additionally, we have developed SuperCodons, a tool that allows the construction of a randomized DNA library that closely matches a chosen amino acid distribution.
 We have also developed the knowledge-based E(z)-3D Transmembrane Protein Orientation Potential, which predicts the most favorable orientation within a membrane for transmembrane proteins.